womens 1940s vintage clothingAugust 9, 2015

 Womens 1940s vintage clothing – Wedding Dresses

-The lack of fabric for womens 1940s vintage clothing extended to clothes or fabric for very special occasions – you could save up about a year’s worth of clothing coupons for a wedding dress, or you could be inventive and use a fabric other than silk.
+The lack of fabric for womens 1940s fashion clothing extended to clothes or fabric for very special occasions – you could save up about a year’s worth of clothing coupons for a wedding dress, or you could be inventive and use a fabric other than silk.

 Many women wore a pretty dress they already owned, or used furnishing fabrics (which were not rationed in the early years of the war) or parachute silk stolen from factories where they worked or recovered from an enemy’s crash landing.